noticz/QuickSwitch/README.md

 ## Feedback

 **I really need your feedback!** If something is not working for you, please [let me know](https://github.com/JoyHak/QuickSwitch/issues/new?template=bug-report.yaml).
 If you think that app can be improved, [write to me](https://github.com/JoyHak/QuickSwitch/issues/new?template=feature-request.yaml).

+You can enforce the Menu in any application using the keyboard shortcut: `Ctrl+Shift+Alt+0`.
+You can use this feature to test whether QuickSwitch is working correctly in the (target) app in which Menu appears. **If it really works**, click _"Settings > Debug > Export"_ to export the app info file.
+[Open a suggestion](https://github.com/JoyHak/QuickSwitch/issues/new?template=feature-request.yaml) to add this app to QuickSwitch, attach exported file.

+## Limitations

 To ensure that the correct current paths always appear in the menu:
 - Disable localized folder names *(e.g. C:\Users, C:\Användare, ...).*